tegbessou/tasting/README.md

 ## Mailcatcher
 If your local app send mail, your mail will be catched by the mailcatcher.
 To see this mail go to: https://mailcatcher.du-vin-des-amis.docker

+## Refactoring
+Rework name of our value object, to name them value Rework repository because their interface must be domain interface and check if we have another solution to show filterByName, orderByName...
+Rework tests folder to have a better architecture and make visible different adapter test type Rework repository to take only value object or entity at parameter

+On bottle picture add an assert to verify if the extension is a picture extension and if we support it